 Water doesn’t currently exist on Mars' surface, but it used to.
 We know this from dramatic dry canyons and river channels seen from orbit, as well as minerals on the surface that only form in liquid water.
 Around 3 billion years ago, something happened to Mars’ atmosphere, and most of the liquid water evaporated.
 But some of it may still be underground, safely shielded from harmful solar radiation that bombards the planet’s surface.
 Could those ancient pockets of water contain life?

-Tianwen-1 will give China valuable Mars experience and lay groundwork for a possible sample return mission planned for the end of the 2020s.
+Tianwen-1 will give China valuable Mars experience and lay the groundwork for a possible sample return mission planned for the end of the 2020s.
 Getting Martian samples back to Earth is a top priority for the scientific community.
 Despite the impressive advances made in placing miniature science instruments on spacecraft, only Earth-bound technology can date samples with absolute precision, reproduce scientific results, and verify the presence or absence of life in a sample.

-discoveries and opportunities for global collaboration.
-Space exploration brings out the best in us all, and when nations work
+Before Zhurong only NASA has successfully landed and operated spacecraft on Mars.
+More countries exploring Mars and our solar system means more discoveries and opportunities for global collaboration.
+Space exploration brings out the best in us all, and when nations work together everyone wins.

 Tianwen means "questions to heaven," or "questioning the heavens."
 You can listen to a pronunciation of Tianwen by Quanzhi Ye.
 All interplanetary Chinese missions are expected to carry the Tianwen moniker going forward.

-The rover will have cameras, instruments for studying Mars’ climate and geology, and even an instrument to zap rocks and record the resulting chemical signatures—just like NASA’s Curiosity and Perseverance rovers.
+Zhurong has cameras, instruments for studying Mars’ climate and geology, and even an instrument to zap rocks and record the resulting chemical signatures—just like NASA’s Curiosity and Perseverance rovers.
 The rover radar works by shooting radio waves into the surface and measuring reflection times, allowing scientists on Earth to piece together a 3D map of what lies beneath.